jalalasif/jalalasif/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on learning about various libraries in JavaScript.
-- 🌱 I’m currently learning to write jQuery, Databases, NodeJS and React.
+🌱 I’m currently learning to write jQuery, Databases, NodeJS and React, and working on mini-projects largely centered around making my life easier than it needs to be.
 - 💬 Ask me about myself.
 Oh right!
 And about programming.
 And coffee.
 It'll be fun.
 Promise!
-- 📫 How to reach me: jalal.asif97@gmail.com
+- 📫 How to reach me: jalal97x@gmail.com
 - 😄 Pronouns: him/his
 - ⚡ Fun fact: Penguins evolved to fly underwater. *mind blown*